 artist statement

-Following a twenty-year career in brand marketing, my practice acts as a reverse-engineering of corporate persuasion.
-Influenced by Hannah Arendt’s writings on the banality of evil, my work explores the tension between manufactured joy and systemic fragility.
+Following a two-decade career in brand marketing, my practice acts as a visual reverse-engineering of corporate persuasion.
+Referencing Hannah Arendt’s writings on the banality of evil, the work explores the tension between manufactured aesthetics and systemic fragility.

-Across my current practice, I appropriate the cheerful, saturated colours of supermarket packaging to expose the hidden realities of industrial confinement.
-I employ a flattened, simplified visual language of circles, heavy egg forms and linear motifs.
-Rather than prescribing a single didactic reading, I purposefully treat these recurring elements as an open, emblematic vocabulary.
+Across my current practice, I appropriate the saturated colours of supermarket packaging to interrogate the mechanisms of industrial confinement.
+I employ a flattened visual language of circles, egg forms, and linear straw motifs.
+Rather than prescribing a didactic narrative, these recurring elements operate as an open, emblematic vocabulary.